compas-dev/compas/docs/devguide.rst

        cd path/to/compas
        pip install -r requirements-dev.txt

-4. Make sure all tests pass:
+4. Make sure all tests pass and the code is free of lint:

    .. code-block:: bash

+       invoke lint
        invoke test

 5. Create a branch for your contributions.